DonaldKellett/csnaketerm/docs/index.md

 #### With Snap

-Alternatively, if your distro has better support for Snaps, `csnaketerm` is available in the Snap store under the same name.
-Enter the Snap store, search for "csnaketerm" / "Classic Snake Terminal" and install, or run `sudo snap install csnaketerm` in a terminal.
-Invoke `csnaketerm` to play the game.

-Note: the Snap version of this game does not come with man pages preinstalled.
+`csnaketerm` is now available in the Snap store as [Classic Snake Terminal](https://snapcraft.io/csnaketerm).

 ### macOS and other Unix